Partner applications for the 25-26 service year starting in September 2025 open soon!

 Participating organizations are required to identify the funds for the project, but projects can be funded by a third party who is supporting the service project.
 If your organization is being sponsored by a third-party, you will be responsible for securing the funds and working with CivicSpark staff and the sponsor in the contract process.
 CivicSpark staff are not able to support searching for or securing funds for organizations.

 CivicSpark is a great resource to leverage for outside funding.
 Because of its flexible design, there is an opportunity to focus the service on a suite of projects that align with available resources.
-For example, a regional foundation interested in supporting public health might support a vulnerability assessment.
-Local utilities might support a business energy audit project.
-If there is an open RFP for climate related work, CivicSpark could be built into responses as a supporting mechanism for completing the project.
+For example, a community foundation might support a community plan or assessment.
+Local utilities might support a public utility, electricity or power-focused project.
+If there is an open RFP for related work, CivicSpark could be built into responses as a supporting mechanism for completing the project.

 We can accept your application and engage with you on a tentative basis, but we also have to fill our cohort and will prioritize those organizations that have funding secured.